momochi000/typewar/README.md

 appropriate.
 Better yet, make the timers count by Crafty frames.
 This way pause will do the right thing.
 Will need ot create a Timer object which binds to EnterFrame and increments itself.
+#### Esc to bail out of typing a text fragment
+But only if you have the requisite skill
 #### Consider making text fragments small when live and large when active
 #### Build a better method of attaching css classes to text fragments.
 See TextFragmentEntity.js for TODO notes.